-Abarbanel is proud to offer our 2016 vintage Cabernet Sauvignon.
+Abarbanel is proud to offer our 2016 and 2017 vintages of Cabernet Sauvignon.
 For those of you who don’t want to be overwhelmed and buried by your wine when having a meal, this is a medium-bodied Cab that will delight you with its blackberry, cherry, herb and coffee notes.
 This is not a jammy fruit bomb, Batch 22 Cab is a sophisticated and smooth Bordeaux-style classic French Cabernet Sauvignon.
 Low tannins so it’s ready-to-go along with a clean, clear fruity finish.
 Abarbanel Cabernet has been popular since our very first vintage in 1994 and is still handcrafted by our winemaker Roger Jean Jean who has been making our Languedoc wines for the past 20-plus years.
 This wine’s grapes are sourced from a single vineyard (Les Dolmens Rouges) near Ouveillan in the Aude River Valley in the South of France.

 The wine was made from mature vines with tender loving care.
 We’re in our Aude Valley vineyards all growing season delicately pruning the vines to restrict yield so as to enhance the concentration and flavor of each grape cluster.
 You can taste the difference that crushing whole berries and using first-run juice makes.
 Mevushal.
 Under the supervision of the O-U and the Badatz of Paris.
 Limited production.

 We recommend pairing this wine with duck and goose, roast beef, ribs, chops, burgers, steaks, meat loaf, pasta dishes along with meat lasagna, veal piccata, and lamb chops.
 Don't drink this wine with fish!
 Serve at room temperature.
 Please age the bottle on its side in a cool, dry place.
 Give the wine about 20-30 minutes of air before drinking if you can.
 Drink now the 2017 until 2022 and the 2018 until 2023 if stored correctly.
 Popularly priced under $15 at most retailers.